 \section{Introduction}

 Entity Resolution (ER) is a well-studied problem that aims to identify so-called \textit{duplicates} or \textit{matches}, i.e., different entity profiles that describe the same real-world object \cite{DBLP:journals/pvldb/GetoorM12}.
-ER constitutes a crucial task in a number of data integration tasks, which range from Link Discovery for interlinking the sources of the Linked Open Data Cloud to data analytics, query answering, object-oriented searching and data evolution \cite{DBLP:series/synthesis/2015Dong,DBLP:books/daglib/0030287,DBLP:journals/tkde/ElmagarmidIV07}.
+ER constitutes a crucial task in a number of data integration tasks, which range from Link Discovery for interlinking the sources of the Linked Open Data Cloud to data analytics, query answering and object-oriented searching~\cite{DBLP:series/synthesis/2015Dong,DBLP:books/daglib/0030287,DBLP:journals/tkde/ElmagarmidIV07}.

-Due to its quadratic time complexity, ER typically scales to large data through the Filtering-Verification framework \cite{DBLP:books/daglib/0030287,DBLP:journals/pvldb/GetoorM12}.
+Due to its quadratic time complexity, ER typically scales to large data through a Filtering-Verification framework \cite{DBLP:books/daglib/0030287,DBLP:journals/pvldb/GetoorM12}.
 The first step (\emph{filtering}) constitutes a coarse-grained, rapid phase that restricts the computational cost to the most promising matches, a.k.a. \textit{candidate pairs}.
-This is followed by the \emph{verification} step, which analytically examines every candidate pair in order to decide whether its constituent entity profiles are duplicates or not.
+This is followed by the \emph{verification} step, which examines every candidate pair to decide whether it is a duplicate.

 Verification is called \emph{matching} in the ER literature \cite{DBLP:books/daglib/0030287,DBLP:series/synthesis/2015Dong,DBLP:series/synthesis/2015Christophides}.
-Numerous matching methods have been proposed, with their majority relying on similarity functions that compare the textual values of entity profiles \cite{DBLP:series/synthesis/2015Dong,DBLP:series/synthesis/2015Christophides,DBLP:series/synthesis/2021Papadakis,DBLP:books/daglib/0030287}.
+Numerous matching methods have been proposed; most of them rely on similarity functions that compare the textual values of entity profiles \cite{DBLP:series/synthesis/2015Dong,DBLP:series/synthesis/2015Christophides,DBLP:series/synthesis/2021Papadakis,DBLP:books/daglib/0030287}.
 Early attempts were rule-based, comparing similarity values with thresholds, but more recent techniques rely on learning, i.e., they usually model matching as a binary classification task (\texttt{match}, \texttt{non-match}) \cite{DBLP:series/synthesis/2021Papadakis}.
-Using a labelled training dataset, (semi-)supervised, active, and deep learning techniques are adapted to ER \cite{DBLP:journals/tkdd/BarlaugG21}.
-In some cases, a clustering step is subsequently applied on the resulting similarity scores in order to refine the output \cite{DBLP:journals/pvldb/HassanzadehCML09}.
+Using a labelled training dataset, supervised, active, and deep learning techniques are adapted to ER \cite{DBLP:journals/tkdd/BarlaugG21}.
+In some cases, a clustering step is subsequently applied on the resulting similarity scores to refine the output~\cite{DBLP:journals/pvldb/HassanzadehCML09}.